 Next, our team will place a dental dam around the infected tooth, isolating it so that we can effectively work on that particular tooth and leave your remaining healthy teeth untouched.
 After entering through the top of the crown, our dentists will begin to remove the infected pulp and clean out the canals that run through your tooth.
 Once the area is thoroughly cleaned, a substance known as gutta-percha will be placed, effectively filling the tooth and creating a tight seal to prevent reinfection or injury in the future.
 Since your tooth will be weakened, it will be necessary to have a permanent dental crown placed over your tooth.

 We will prep your tooth and take impressions before sending these off to dental lab technicians who will create your custom crown.
-After a few weeks, you will return to our office to have your temporary crown removed and a finalized one cemented into place.
+After a few weeks, you will return to our dental office to have your temporary crown removed and a finalized one cemented into place.